IMsumitkumar/python-basics-QnA/Functions.md

 ## Functions

-### What is a function in Python and how is it defined?
+### Q: What is a function in Python and how is it defined?

 A function in Python is a reusable block of code that performs a specific task.
 It is defined using the "def" keyword followed by the function name and a set of parentheses for any input parameters.
 For example: